 Crocus isn’t just a cool band name, they are actually the very first bulbs to bloom every season.
 Most years they come up through the last of the snow in early early March.
 They signal that all the rest of the bulbs will be blooming soon.
 But in 2014,when this was taken it was mid April before they came up.
 Super Late!

 Now I feel like we are on the other extreme of that here 9 years later in 2023.
 Here is a picture I snagged from my friend Luke who lives in Crown Point, IN very close to my old house - he has a picture of daffodils coming up this week!.
 They are usually SECOND place to the crocus followed closely by early tulips.
 I think bluebells are in there somewhere too but who am I, the gardening nut?
 NO!!
 Ha ha!

 Do you agree that these are early too?
 Are they early where you live?

 Those of you in snowy areas (cool season lawns) are at that point now where the weather is teasing you.
 You’ll go from 40 degrees with light rain and gray skies for weeks and then, for one day, usually on a Monday when you’re working… you get a blazing sun and cloud-proof blue sky day... ...the high crosses 58 degrees at 1PM and holds for about 3 hours until sundown.

 You make any excuse you can to get outside on those days.
 You can smell it in the air - the spring is near.

-Here is a video I did where I show you how to bucket test and spray.
-Mix in 3oz per gallon RGS with it if you have some on hand.
+Also mix in 3oz per gallon RGS with it if you have some on hand.

 Be sure to water it in!
 (I’m pretty sure spring rains will take care of this one for you.
 But be ready to handle it yourself anyway)